 - Heat your oven to 260°C/500°F with a baking steel (or pizza stone) and a dutch oven inside.
 Let it heat for an hour.

 - When the hour is up, grab the first dough.
-Dust the bottom with rice flour so it won’t stick to the peel and flip it onto the peel.
+Dust the bottom with rice flour to avoid sticking to the peel, and flip it onto the peel.

 - Dust the top with rice flour for a cool look, then score the bread.
 Put the bread into the dutch oven.

 Bake the bread